paralin/quic-channel/README.md

    build network coordinates in the same way as Serf.
  - **Gossip**: Serf's gossip features can easily be added to QC with a control packets over the control stream.

+## Relay Identity Optimization

+Originally, the `identity.Identity` for each hop was included in the `route.Hop`.

+This makes the packet size for a route probe explode as the hops travel outwards.

+Instead, a better approach is to include just the partial hash (10 bytes).
+If the next hop in the route does not have the peer in its PeerDb, then it will add to the PeerDb a temporary (maybe with some kind of ephemeral peer sweep in place in the future) peer entry and ping a `PeerQuery` control packet backwards to the transmitting peer over the same session.